A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

-Spectroscopy is a branch of physical chemistry that deals with the study of the interaction of radiation with matter.
+Spectroscopy is a branch of physical chemistry that deals with the study of the interaction of electromagnetic radiation with matter.
 It is used to identify and characterize compounds, determine their structure, and investigate their properties.

 Basic Concepts

 • Radiation: A form of energy that travels through space as a wave.
+This energy is often described by its wavelength, frequency, and energy.

-• Wavelength: The distance between two consecutive peaks or troughs of a wave.
+• Wavelength (λ): The distance between two consecutive peaks or troughs of a wave.

 Equipment and Techniques

-Types of Experiments
+Types of Spectroscopy

 Data Analysis